 - Toxic algae brings together numerous interests who all want to see improvement on this issue.
 Sustainable food advocates want to see fewer Concentrated Animal Feeding Operations (CAFOs) and more small, independent farms.
 Water quality advocates want to restore outdoor recreation and healthy habitats for wildlife.
 Animal rights advocates want to ensure that dogs aren’t exposed to unsafe places and end up serving as “canaries in the coal mine” for toxic bodies of water.
 Local fishing and tourism businesses know that their economic livelihoods depend on clean water.
 While it can be difficult to reconcile numerous interests and priorities, these parties agree that more solutions are needed to curb this urgent problem.
 And more interests engaged in the issue mean a more powerful movement for change.

 Thanks to initial funding from the Park Foundation, Resource Media has created an online “hub” for advocates that has been up and running since late summer, the peak of the toxic algae season.
 This new Toxic Algae Hub has proven to be a successful point of collaboration, networking and resource sharing among groups large and small, national and local, that are working to reduce toxic algae outbreaks.
 We’ve updated and shared infographics on the pollution sources that result in toxic algae, as well as potential solutions.
 We’ve provided free access to an email and social call-to-action platform that allows advocacy groups to mobilize constituencies to directly email lawmakers, asking for change.
 We’ve shared communications training documents and tipsheets on topics including media outreach and reporter pitching, multicultural communications, social media management (dealing with trolls) and social media strategies.
 We share news updates, communications observations and celebrate successes and new scientific findings via weekly email updates.
 And we’re available on-call for anyone who needs specific communications support on their local projects.
-For example forthcoming, we’ll be working with a key local group to provide them with messaging, talking points and a spokesperson training project around their work in the Gulf and Mississippi River watershed.
+For example, soon we’ll be working with a key local group to provide them with messaging, talking points and a spokesperson training project around their work in the Gulf and Mississippi River watershed.

 With the right focus and engagement, toxic algae has the potential to galvanize attention to water pollution from unsustainable agricultural practices.
 But doing so will require dedicated attention and coordination by many advocacy organizations.
 The Toxic Algae Hub is one important step toward greater coordination and collaboration.